digitalfox/pydentity/README.md

     PWD_FILE: Full path to the htpasswd file to manage.
 Default to <pydentity dir>/htpasswd,
     GROUP_FILE: Full path the group file to manage.
 Default to <pydentity dir>/htgroup
     ADMIN_GROUP: Name of the admin group.
 Default to "admin".
-User need to belong to this group to be able to change other user password.
+User need to belong to this group to be able to change other user password or create new users.
 REQUIRE_REMOTE_USER parameter is required
     REQUIRE_REMOTE_USER: Whether to require http basic auth upstream (for example with apache).
 Default to True.
 If False, everyone is able to change anyone password if the correct previous one is provided.